 - Students must be a graduating senior from one of the following area high schools:

 - Bearcat Alternative Center

 - Demonstrate leadership experience; community and service activity and school involvement.

 - Scholarship funds will be credited to the student’s KCC account.
-Scholarship awards can be used for KCC tuition, fees, and/or books.
+Scholarship awards can be used for KCC tuition and fees.
 Unused funds will not be refunded.

 - Scholarship funds cannot be used at a different college or university.